Rene-km/project-blog/blog/posts/Frontend-Components.md

  We made sure to apply classes that make the navbar responsive on different device sizes.

  For the hero section, we made use of the hero section block provided by Shadcn.

-## Login and Register API

-For the form schema, we used zod.
-This is a type-safe validation library.
-Fetch API was then used for the POST requests.
-On a successful request, the router sends the user to the appropriate route.

 ## Final Thoughts